 Consolidating SAP Business One and ByDesign Development, Sales and Partner Channels

-SAP recently consolidated its two SMB-focused ERP solution suites, SAP Business One and Business ByDesign, under one marketing management umbrella, headed up by Ivo Totev, a recent recruit from UNIT4 Group.
+SAP recently consolidated its two SMB-focused ERP solution suites, SAP Business One and SAP Business ByDesign.
+The two solutions now reside under one marketing management umbrella, headed up by Ivo Totev, a recent recruit from UNIT4 Group.